rolando-anton/fsm-scripts/README.md

 # fsm-scripts
-FortiSIEM scripts, sharing to not forget :)
+FortiSIEM scripts, sharing for not to forget :)

 # #1: SuperMassive Multiplicator